worldbank/rissk/README.md

 This chapter provides additional information for users who would like to dig deeper and adjust or expand the functioning of the package.

+## export score and feature files
+Scores files can be exported

 ## Exclude features

 By default, all features are included in the construction of the URS.
 Users can exclude individual features if they are affecting the score in undesired ways.
 This may be the case, e.g., if a feature has been observed to drive the URS for some interviews, but external validation have revealed those interviews to be of low-risk.